© 2026 KVNF Public Radio

 Search results for

-• Today we take a mindful look at the difference between a goal and an intention.
+• Today we take a mindful look into our limitations.